denismwangi/JobRunner/README.md

 ```
-##### Composer Install
+##### Install Laravel Dependencies
-cd into the project directory via terminal and run the following  command to install composer packages.
+cd into the project directory via the terminal and run the following  command to install composer packages.
+###### `composer install`

 ##### Generate Key
-then run the following command to generate fresh key.
+then run the following command to generate a fresh key.

 ###### `php artisan key:generate`